by Pat McNees, updated 2-24-2020

 • Media perils insurance protects against lawsuits over libel, copyright infringement (Jennie Phipps, What Freelance Success Says, 5-19-11)

 • Authors Guild and ASJA, among other organizations.
 Axis Pro offers four levels of coverage through WriteInsure, ranging from $100,000 per claim (with an aggregate payment limit of $300,000) to $1,000,000 per claim (with an aggregate payment limit of $1,000,000).
 The program covers legal expenses incurred in defending a claim and any monetary damages or settlements you may be required to pay.
 The "self-insured retention" (similar to a deductible) ranges from $2,500 to $5,000, depending on the amount of coverage you purchase.
 See WriteInsure's Frequently Asked Questions (PDF, via Authors Guild).
+In 2020, several members of the Authors Guild told me Axis was virtually unresponsive, so the AG is looking into a new provider.

 • Media Liability Insurance (Authors Guild).
 The Guild has an agreement with AxisPro to offer its members professional liability insurance (through the insurance brokerage firm, John Buttine, Inc.).
 Download the FAQ for more details and see application form for Axis Pro's WriteInsure liability policy, for three covered activities: freelance writing (including commentary on third party websites and blogs), book authorship, and/or your own blog.
+In 2020, several members of the Authors Guild told me Axis was virtually unresponsive, so the AG is looking into a new provider.

 • SPJ offers access to insurance and financial services through consultants Harry W. Riley III and David N. Brown.
 Also offers life insurance through MetLife.